-Plan(T), which will include an exhibition during Art Basel 2019, presentations at 50 Miami-Dade Public Library System branches and a mangrove propagule giveaway, asks homeowners to plant mangrove propagules, or seedlings, which can withstand the test of time and help serve as storm buffers.
+Plan(T), which will include an exhibition during Art Basel 2019, presentations at all 50 Miami-Dade Public Library System branches and 25 local schools, asks the community to plant mangrove propagules which can withstand the test of time and help serve as future storm buffers.
 Planting salt tolerant mangroves in high ground will help to safeguard vulnerable areas of our city and provide future seed stock for areas surrendered to rising seas.